moorepants/eme185/content/pages/presentations.rst

 the team must be present at the poster at all times from 2-4 pm and all team members must attend the event.
 Your team's poster will be visited by one or more industry judges who will score your poster.
-You should were business atire.
-These scores will be taken into account for your poster presentation grade.
+You should were business attire.
+Your TA will visit your poster for approximately 10 minutes, interact with you,and will grade your poster presentation for the class.

 .. _register for the showcase: {{ SHOWCASE_REG_URL }}